dankimjw/portfolio_api/README.md

 ## Purpose

-In this assignment you will pull together all of the pieces you have worked on up to this point.
-You will need to implement a REST API that uses proper resource based URLs, pagination and status codes.
+Implement a REST API that uses proper resource based URLs, pagination and status codes.
 In addition you will need to implement some sort of system for creating users and for authorization.
 You will deploy your application on Google Cloud Platform.

 The default is that you must use
 * Datastore to store your data